wu-zhengdong/ClinicalTools/README.md

 # Cite

-If you find this tool useful, please cite our work using the following reference:
+If you find this idea useful, please cite our work using the following reference:

 ```
 @article{zhang2021explainable,
   title={An explainable supervised machine learning predictor of acute kidney injury after adult deceased donor liver transplantation},